One for the Road (Cheers): Plot

 The following day, Woody, now elected city councilman, gives Norm a job with the city.
 Rebecca marries Don but secretly regrets it, feeling he is too good for her.
 Cliff is promoted to postal assistant supervisor after bribing the head of the postal department with gifts.
 Sam and Diane walk in and announce their engagement.
 His friends disapprove; however, having enough of going years without a family, Sam leaves the bar with Diane.
 On the plane, they begin to reconsider their decision to be together again.
 As the flight is delayed, they amicably agree to part ways.
 Diane returns to Los Angeles, and Sam returns to Cheers to see his friends again.

 While Sam and his gang celebrate the reunion, Rebecca announces happily that Don has a job with the sewer department and leaves for their honeymoon.
-After the rest of the gang head home for the night, Norm briefly stays behind and tells Sam that he knew he would return to Boston for his "one true love."
-Sam asks what he means, but Norm just smiles and says, "you'll always come back to her."
+After the rest of the gang head home for the night, Norm briefly stays behind (for one last onscreen beer of the series) and they talk about how love and happiness can come from having a family or from simply doing what you love in a place that you love.
+As he heads for the door, Norm tells Sam that he knew he would return to Boston for his "one true love," and that "you'll always come back to her."
+Sam asks what he means, but Norm just smiles and says "Think about it, Sam."
 After Norm leaves, Sam looks around the empty bar and says to himself, "I'm the luckiest son of a bitch on earth," before he tells someone (Bob Broder) knocking on the door, "Sorry, we're closed."
 He walks over and straightens a picture of Geronimo hanging on the back wall, and then exits into the corridor toward the billiard room and the back door.
 The final shot of the series is of Cheers seen from the street at night.